[[updated February 20, 2018]]

 You have a lot to do, and composing an Instagram post from scratch on your phone each time you need to publish might not be a possibility for you.
 This is where a tool like Agorapulse comes in.
-Planning your content in Agorapulse’s Instagram scheduling feature helps space out content.
-Agorapulse can then send you a notification each time a post is ready to publish.
-Then you can compose several posts at the beginning of the week and need to take only a moment out of each day to accept a notification and post.
+Enabling Agorapulse to publish directly to your business profile grants you access to its Instagram scheduling feature, which can help you space out content.
+Then you can compose several posts at the beginning of the week and relax knowing that Agorapulse will do the rest.

 Strategic frequency is a mix of two factors: what is best for your audience and what you can consistently maintain.
 If seven posts per week is best for your audience engagement, but you struggle to post on Instagram that often, one of two things can happen.